mandelbro/devcontext_local/README.md

 DevContext implements a sophisticated set of Cursor Rules that create an autonomous development environment.
 These rules guide Cursor's AI assistants in maintaining project scope alignment, incorporating up-to-date documentation, and implementing advanced task workflows.

+**Be on the lookout** for the DevContext Project Generator which is coming very soon and will create a COMPLETE set up for your project to literally 10x your development workflow.

 ### Key Rule Components

 #### 1. DevContext MCP Tools Usage Guide